Diamond Terminology Glossary

 Chip – A jagged, shallow break that affects value and poses a potential durability problem.

-Clarity – A rating that effects price and beauty, and that describes the relative absence of blemishes and/or inclusions in a diamond.
+Clarity – A rating that affects price and beauty, and that describes the relative absence of blemishes and/or inclusions in a diamond (see: diamond clarity can it be identified with the naked eye).

 Cleavage – A breakable weak point or fracture, usually caused by weak molecular structure.
 A cleavage is likely to split if struck in a certain direction, and in uncut diamonds, it is used as a natural site for splitting crystals prior to cutting and polishing.